exonum/exonum-doc/src/get-started/java-binding.md

     In case there is no such section, only Configuration Service will be activated.

-The `user_services` section enumerates services in form of `name = artifact`, where `name` is one-word description of the service and `artifact` is full path to the service's artifact.
+The `user_services` section enumerates services in the form of `name = artifact`, where `name` is a one-word description of the service and `artifact` is a full path to the service's artifact.
 It must be absolute unless you want to depend on the application working directory.

 !!! note